mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 The `manifest.json` file of an app is stored in the same S3 bucket as the key - `manifests/$appID_$appVersion.json`.

 ![Flow of provisioning third-party apps to AWS](provisioning-in-3rd-party-aws.png)

+## HTTP server

+While a serverless infrastructure is the recommended way to host apps, they can be hosted as a traditional HTTP server (for example, using `systemd`).
+It's important that your app is only reachable by the Mattermost server, and not the public internet.

+## Mattermost developers

+The following section is for internal Mattermost developer reference and does not apply to external developers.

 ### Provisioning in Mattermost Cloud

 In order to be provisioned in Mattermost Cloud an app bundle is uploaded to the specific S3 bucket.
 On a new app release, a bundle is created by GitLab CI and uploaded to S3.
 The [Mattermost apps cloud deployer](https://github.com/mattermost/mattermost-apps-cloud-deployer), running as a k8s cron job every hour, detects the S3 upload, and creates appropriate lambda functions, assets, and manifest the same way the **appsclt** does for the third-party accounts.